Menu

 Customization

-The great part about Samsung smartwatches is the ability to customize not only the applications and what you see on the face but also the look.
-Many products allow you to replace the wristband to give you more options when it comes to how the watch feels and looks on your wrist.
+Samsung smartwatches offer the ability to customize the applications, what you see on the face and the look.
+Many products allow you to replace the wristband to give you more options regarding how the watch feels and looks on your wrist.

 Built-in speakers and mic

-Built-in speakers and a microphone are very popular features on most Samsung smartwatches, but not all come equipped with them.
-Some fitness-specific smartwatches leave these out.
-While you’ll be able to answer calls, you’ll need to use your phone or a headset to listen and talk.
-This goes for music, too.
+Built-in speakers and a microphone are very popular features on most Samsung smartwatches.
 You’ll be able to store and play music from your smartwatch, but if your device doesn’t have speakers, you’ll need to sync a Bluetooth headset to it.
-Most bluetooth headsets are compatible with Samsung smartwatches.
+Most Bluetooth headsets are compatible with Samsung smartwatches.

 FAQ

-A. Samsung smartwatches use their own GPS module and pair with your phone.
-This makes it useful for personal tracking along with keeping tabs on your phone’s location.
+A. Samsung smartwatches use their own GPS module and pair with your phone, which makes it useful for personal tracking and keeping tabs on your phone’s location.

 Q. What’s the difference between Bluetooth and LTE versions?

 A. Bluetooth-only Samsung smartwatches require your phone to deliver information to you.
-LTE versions require you to sign up for a separate data plan so that the smartwatch can send and receive information independent of your phone.
-Your phone could be miles away or off and you’ll still receive data this way.
+LTE versions need you to sign up for a separate wireless data plan so the smartwatch can send and receive information independently of your phone.
+Your phone could be miles away or off, and you’ll still receive data this way.

-A. You’ll need download media to your phone first.
-From there, you can transfer your desired media to your smartwatch.
-The Samsung Gear s3 has four gigabytes of storage.
+A. You’ll need to download media to your phone first, and then you can transfer it to your smartwatch.

 Our Top Picks